JackSzwergold/Cheat-Sheets/content/Linux-Unix - Hostname Related Items.md

 And if you feel like changing it, set it by using `sudo` and assigning a value like this:

     sudo sysctl kernel.hostname=example.com

-***

-*Linux-Unix - Hostname Related Items (c) by Jack Szwergold; written on September 27, 2015.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*